 What If I Have Lower Credit And Want To Refinance?

-If you have less-than-perfect credit and are looking to refinance to lower your rate or change your term, you can qualify to get a new loan on up to a two-unit home through the FHA with Rocket Mortgage®.
+If you have less-than-perfect credit and are looking to refinance to lower your rate or change your term, you can qualify to get a new loan on up to a 4-unit home through the FHA with Rocket Mortgage®.